 Art.
 76(1) and Art.
 123(2) EPC have the same purpose, i.e. to create a fair balance between the interests of applicants and patentees, on the one hand, and competitors and other third parties on the other.
 The idea underlying these provisions is that an applicant should not be allowed to improve his position by adding subject-matter not disclosed in the application as filed, which would give him an unwarranted advantage and could be damaging to the legal security of third parties relying on the content of the original application (G 1/93, OJ 1994, 541; T 873/94, OJ 1997, 456; T 276/97, T 701/97).
 Both Art.
 76(1) EPC 1973 and Art.
 123(2) EPC 1973 enshrine the principle that before grant the legal security of third parties is sufficiently protected by the prohibition of extending the content of the application by amendment beyond what was originally disclosed (T 1387/05).

 Since the underlying requirements of Art.
 123(2) and 76(1) EPC are the same, there is no harm done if the examining division incorrectly refers to Art.
 123(2) EPC (instead of Art.
 76(1) EPC) when refusing a divisional application on the grounds that its subject-matter extended beyond the parent application (T 542/94).

-According to the EPO practice, an unamended description identical to that contained in the parent application is normally accepted.
-In T 441/92, therefore, the board took the view that there was nothing in the EPC to prevent an applicant from repeating the earlier description in a divisional application and that Art.
+In T 441/92 the board considered that there was nothing in the EPC to prevent an applicant from repeating the earlier description in a divisional application and that Art.
 76(1) EPC 1973 had not been contravened in this respect in the case in point.